Hive Intelligence vs Moralis Cortex

 - Pre-signing security grounding via `get_token_security` and `detect_rugpull` — Cortex has none

-- Nine upstream providers normalized into one schema — Cortex is Moralis-only
+- Nine upstream providers behind one execution contract — Cortex is Moralis-only

-- Native MCP install across Claude Desktop, Claude Code, Cursor, ChatGPT, Windsurf, VS Code, Gemini CLI
+- Native MCP install across Claude Desktop, Claude Code, Cursor, Windsurf, VS Code, OpenAI Responses API, Codex CLI, and Gemini CLI

 - One credit currency across every tool — Cortex bills Moralis API usage separately